 - Once the need is identified, we work together to define a deliverable that can (usually) be accomplished in one academic quarter (about 3 months).
 Examples of these deliverables include:

 - Content strategy proposals (recommendations for website improvements)

 - Our team then recruits top students to execute these projects.
 These students act as independent consultants for the organization, and Comm Lead faculty and staff provide advising as needed.
 In exchange for participating in this program, students are rewarded with a scholarship to help with their tuition.

 In addition to offering broad communications support for nonprofits, each year we focus on a high-priority cause or issue in Seattle-area where we think our storytelling and communication expertise could have an especially positive impact.
+In the 2019-20 academic year, we partnered with the UW Center for an Informed Public, to produce public events, online resources and community partnerships to address misinformation and build public trust.
 In the 2018-2019 school year, we focused on housing security, affordability and homelessness in with clients including Real Change News, the City of Bellevue, Catholic Community Services, and the Tenants Union.
 In the 2017-2018 year, we focused on ocean health and sustainability.
 Check out our showcase site oceanlinknw.com.